gap hr services logo white

 Bluntly, those are the employers who are not good bosses or good business owners.

-Once the law has worked its way through Parliament, it will be illegal for employers to withhold tips from workers, which should help around 2 million people working in over 190,000 hospitality and leisure organisations.
+Once the law has worked its way through Parliament, it will be illegal for employers to withhold tips from workers, which should help around 2 million people working in over 190,000 hospitality and leisure organizations.

 The legislation will include: